rust-lang/chalk/book/src/glossary.md

 - A sum `\sum_n x_n` binds the index variable `n`.

 ## Canonical Form
-A formula in canonical form has the property that its DeBruijn indices are minimized.
+A formula in canonical form has the property that its De Bruijn indices are minimized.
 For example when the formula `forall<0, 1> { 0: A && 1: B }` is processed, both "branches" `0: A` and `1: B` are processed individually.
-The first branch would be in canonical form, the second branch not since the occurring DeBruijn index `1` could be replaced with `0`.
+The first branch would be in canonical form, the second branch not since the occurring De Bruijn index `1` could be replaced with `0`.

 ## Clause
 A clause is the disjunction of several expressions.
 For example the clause